 Finally, back in Lightroom I wanted the sky to be more contrasting.
 I used the gradient adjustment tool for this process and then dragged the sliders across, such as clarity and contrast.
 Eventually when all of the images were complete I wanted to achieve a similar look and feel, within all of the edited images.
 I did this by bringing the colours together in the same way and I lowered the saturation levels in the adjustment tool by using the sliders on the side.
 Thus resulting in appropriate tones, colours and contrasts.

-This blogpost was written in Partnership with Adobe.
-I want to extend a huge thank you to Adobe for allowing me to have this great opportunity to show how I used their amazing and creative editing tools.
+This blogpost was written in Partnership with Adobe and created with Canon equipment.
+I want to extend a huge thank you to Adobe and Canon for allowing me to have this great opportunity to show how I used their amazing and creative editing tools.
 It shows creativity can develop in an inspiring way and anything is possible.
 All you have to do is explore and create your dream.

 Discover more about the Adobe Creative Cloud Photography plan here.